rickabrac/grove/README.md

 ## Assumptions

-• The 'java' command must be in the user's execution path.
+• The 'java' and 'ant' commands must be in the user's execution path.

+• I am assuming that the free geolocation API I selected (https://api.positionstack.com) returns the correct result.
+In fact, it returns a JSON array of potential matches.
+My code assumes that the first entry in that array is the right answer, although in testing, I definitely noticed that it makes mistakes, but it worked for most of the addresses I entered.
+Also, if there is a routing or connection failure, the timeout is too long (~20 seconds).